 Contribution Limits

-The minimum amount you must contribute to participate in the 403b is established by your employer.
 The IRS 403b maximum contribution limits are declared annually.
 All pretax contributions and earnings stay tax deferred until you take the money out as income anytime after terminating from this employer.
+Roth contributions are made post-tax.
+More information on pretax vs. Roth may be found on the Tax Benefits webpage.

-Here's how the new law will work:
+Here's how the law works:

 • Beginning on January 1, 2026, workers who are 50 or older who earned more than $150,000 in OASDI wages in the prior year will need to make any contributions over the regular limit on a Roth basis, excluding contributions made using the 15-year catch-up.